Tobias2023/Code_challenge/README.md

 #### Where I got stuck:

-| The part where I got stuck was the final output, how to glue everything together.
+ **The part where I got stuck was the final output, how to glue everything together.**
--

  My thought process was to create all the property functions, create an additional hasDigit function to check for the magic number and main magicNumber function with a loop to run all the function and the hasDigit function, if any of the conditions met returned falsy then it would not be the number.